JP-Go/simple-latex/readme.md

 ## A brief apology

-This plugin is **not** a "Development Enviroment" for LaTeX documents.
-It is just set of usefull functions to help LaTeX writers to compile, modify and view their documents with ease and in their prefered programs without leaving vim for it.
-It will not highlight keywords, errors, or give sugestions.
-Such features are not present in this plugin.

-The main focus of this project is to provide vim users (or even "LaTeX IDEs users") a minimal set of tools to write LaTeX documents.
+The main focus of this project is to provide vim users (or even "LaTeX IDEs users") a **minimal** (just the bare bones essentials) set of tools to write LaTeX documents.
 These tools should be minimal in the sense that this plugin will not have a load of advanced features (hence its name).
 With this plugin, you have just the essentials tools to build your LaTeX projects without leaving vim and losing your focus on editing the document.

 For a part LaTeX user, this toolset will not be enough and lack some feature desired .
 In that case, [the vimtex](https://https://github.com/lervag/vimtex),